 The investigation conducted by special agents from HSI, the FBI’s Washington Field Office, and the Department of Commerce’s Bureau of Industry Security.
 Assistance was provided by the Justice Department’s Office of International Affairs.
 The case prosecuted by Assistant U.S. Attorneys Thomas A. Gillice and Brenda Johnson, and investigated by Assistant U.S. Attorneys Denise Cheung and John Borchert, all of the U.S. Attorney’s Office for the District of Columbia, as well as former Assistant U.S. Attorney Ann Petalas of the U.S. Attorney’s Office for the District of Columbia and Trial Attorney Will Mackie of the National Security Division’s Counterintelligence and Export Control Section.

 Above all, most noteworthy.
 Certainly, Even more. similarly, likewise.
 Rather, while, in contrast.
 As a result, hence.
 Consequently, therefore.
 Because, yes.
 Due to, no. So, maybe.

 On October 4, 2018, the Directorate of Defense Trade Controls (DDTC) announced in the Federal Register revisions to the ITAR titled, “Regulatory Reform Revisions to the International Traffic in Arms Regulations.”
-The revisions are in response to comments that the Department of State received.
-The new rule has removed certain notification requirements from the ITAR, and it removed certain items from the… Read More »Regulatory Revisions to International Traffic in Arms Regulations (ITAR)
+The revisions are… Read More »Regulatory Revisions to International Traffic in Arms Regulations (ITAR)